kanh3/CS1XA3/Project01/README.md

 **FEATURES**:
 1. The script is interactive by *user prompted input*.
-2. Puts each line with the tag #TODO of every file in my repo into todo.log.
+2. Puts each line with the tag #TODO of every file in my repo into todo.log, followed by the filenames.
 3. Find Haskell and Python files in my repo that fail to compile and put them in compile_fail.log.
 4. Find all commit hashes where merge is mentioned in the commit messages and